 Through the use of antibiotics, disinfectants, consuming too many refined foods and not enough prebiotic fibers, the integrity of our microbiome is often compromised, resulting in less nutritional absorption.

-You can bolster your gut health by increasing your fiber and probiotic food intake, which our gut bugs need to flourish.
+You can bolster your gut wellness by increasing your fiber and probiotic food intake, which our gut bugs need to flourish.
 Probiotic supplements and foods such as sauerkraut, whey and other natural fermented foods are good places to start.

 You’re probably wondering what meditation has to do at all with nutrition.
 You would be surprised.

 When we get stressed, the body depletes its stores of trace minerals at a much faster rate to produce stress hormones and to give us enough energy for a fight-or-flight response.
 Free radicals are also often released.
-These tend to damage bodily tissues they come into contact with, which also causes the body to use more of it’s trace minerals in order to repair and protect itself.
+These tend to have negative effect on wellness, which also causes the body to use more of it’s trace minerals in order to protect itself.

 Stress also inhibits the absorption of trace minerals.
 So on top of depleting them rapidly, we are impaired in our ability to absorb more of them from our food precisely when we need them the most!

 Mindfulness meditation comes in handy as a technique to lower our overall stress levels.
 This in turn keeps our trace mineral levels balanced, optimizing their absorption and preventing their rapid depletion.

-Fulvic acids form a group of natural by-products from a healthy soil ecology, produced by billions of bacteria.
+Fulvic acids form a group of natural by-products from a soil ecology, produced by billions of bacteria.

 These by-products are extracted from humus (decomposing organic soil matter) along with humic acids.
 It’s also found in natural bodies of water, rock sediments and in trace amounts on root and bulb vegetables.

 Fulvic acid has a high affinity for trace minerals and supplementing with fulvic acid can enhance the absorption of these minerals in the gut.
-It also encourages a healthy microbiome for intestinal flora to flourish by setting the right pH.
+It also encourages a wellnessy microbiome for intestinal flora to flourish by setting the right pH.